Eddie Jayamanne: Cinema career

 Eddie's work not related to his brother's productions include playing a musician in Sandesaya (1960) and the brother of a village simpleton who discovers a jewel and becomes rich in Kolomba Sanniya (1976).
 He reprised his role as Manappuwa in a remake of Kadawunu Poronduwa released in 1982.

 He was appointed a Member of the Order of the British Empire (MBE) in 1954 Birthday Honours.

+Rukmani Devi died in a road accident near St. Mary's Church, Thudella, on October 28, 1978.

 Death

-On 25 July 1981, Eddie died from a Heart Attack.
-During his last days he was residing in 172, Palliyawaththa, Handala.
+On 25 July 1981, Eddie died from a heart attack.
+During his last days, he was residing in 172, Palliyawaththa, Handala.
 His death was reported by a neighbor, P.K.
 Piyadasa.
 He was buried in "Manyokhena" Cemetery in Negombo.